bkcenik/Cats/README.md

 ## Cats
-* CATS ("computationally approaching the state of") is the project repo Northwestern University Data Science Bootcamp.
+* CATS ("computationally approaching the state of") is a project repo for the Northwestern University Data Science Bootcamp.
 * PARTICIPANTS:
 ** [bkcenik](https://github.com/bkcenik)
 ** [XinleiBai](https://github.com/XinleiBai)